Yula Paluy, a Birth Doula trained with Cornerstone Doula Trainings. I work with clients in SF, East Bay, & Marin.

 Click here to see details!

-I will be available to you by phone and email from the moment we decide to work together, and will be on-call 24/7 from 37 weeks on.
+I will be available to you by phone and email from the moment we decide to work together and for several weeks (or more) after the birth for questions, advice, and anything else that comes up.

 We will meet a few days after the birth to go over your experience and make sure you are cared for.